kevchant/GitHub-AzureSQLDatabase/README.md

 In addition, you MUST have two secrets specified, defaults in my repo are blank:

+- AZURE_CREDENTIALS - Required to create a temporary firewall rule for your agent, follow link to [create the credential](https://bit.ly/3Mn5a53).
 - AZURESQLDB_SERVER, which contains your logical SQL Server name
 - AZURESQLDB_CONNECTION_STRING, which contains connection string to your Azure SQL Database